johnny-bm/areeba-pricing-simulator/docs/architecture/CLEAN_ARCHITECTURE.md

 ## 🏗️ **Architecture Overview**

-This document provides comprehensive guidelines for implementing Clean Architecture in the Areeba Pricing Simulator.
+This document provides comprehensive guidelines for implementing Clean Architecture in the areeba Pricing Simulator.

 ## 📚 **Layer Responsibilities**